tuttizpro218/RAB_emulator/README.md

 # ATTENTION!!!!!
 READ BELLOW!
-RAB (RealAndroidBot) made for PHONE users, not for emulator, but yes you can use with emulators (bluestacks,ldplayer,etc) You need a 64 bit windows for the bot!
+RAB (RealAndroidBot) made for PHONE users, not for emulator, but yes you can use with emulators (bluestacks,ldplayer,etc).
+You need a 64 bit windows for the bot!